Beman/iterator-facade-proposal/iterator-facade-proposal.md

 <span style="background-color:lightgrey">*Editorial comments are shown in italics with a light grey background.*</span>

 <span style="background-color:lightgrey">*Proposed wording is relative to the Working Draft, C++ Extensions for Ranges*</span>

+<span style="background-color:lightgrey">*For brevity, clarity, and reduced specification errors, add the following at a location to be determined by the project editor:*</span>

+#### Method of description (Informative)

+Simple concepts that require no further description are defined entirely in the appropriate synopsis and no further description is provided.

+Namespaces with names reserved to the implementation are for the sake of exposition  only.
+Implementations are not required to provide the concepts declared in these namespaces.
+Implementations are permitted to elide use of such exposition only concepts as long as the requirements the concepts describe are met by some other mechanism.

+>[Note: This constitutes an "as if" rule for exposition-only concepts that allows implementations freedom to refactor such concepts or use other mechanisms, such as template metaprogramming, as long as the requirements imposed are met. -- end note]

 <span style="background-color:lightgrey">*Add to 24.6, Header ```<experimental/ranges/iterator>``` synopsis [iterator.synopsis] or some other synopsis:*</span>